 Learn to use the Exposure Triangle

-To get your photos looking their best in terms of exposure and overall appearance, you need to master the three basics: Aperture, Shutter Speed and ISO.
+To get your photos looking their best, you need to master the three basics: Aperture, Shutter Speed and ISO.

 Using Auto Mode takes care of these controls, but you pay the price of not getting your photos to look the way you wanted them, and often disappointing.

 It’s a better idea to learn how to use Aperture-priority or Shutter-priority modes, and ultimately shoot in Manual mode.
 To easily learn how to do it, we recommend the Extremely Essential Camera Skills Course.

 Use a Polarizing Filter

 If you can only buy one filter for your lens, make it a polarizer.